129 Comments

 Expand full comment

 I think it is fool's gold.
-I recall that Mondale had big crowds at his rallies late in the 1984 to election.
+I recall that Mondale had big crowds at his rallies late in the 1984 election campaign.
 Likely-R is generous but might be warranted.
 Race to watch only, IMO, and presumptively safe R.

 Expand full comment